lrei-coding/web-design_18-19/t2-milestones/bootstrap-basic-site.md

 # Basic Bootstrap site

-Create or update your personal site so that it contains a basic Bootstrap v4 environment.
+Create or update your personal site **on CodeAnywhere** so that it contains a basic Bootstrap v4 environment.
+Work with a partner to help you complete this assignment.

 ## Website Requirements